Sumit-837/Obsidian-git-sync/Notespace/03 Resources/Notes-CS50W-Lec3-Django.md

 ]
 ```

-- By doing this, we’ve specified that when a user visits our site, and then in the search bar adds `/hello` to the URL, they’ll be redirected to the paths inside of our new application.
+- By doing this, we’ve specified that when a user visits our site, and then in the search bar adds `/hello` or `/appname`to the URL, they’ll be redirected to the paths inside of our new application. ^2c9225

 Now, when I start my application using `python manage.py runserver` and visit the url provided, I’m met with this screen: